 I was born hearing and became Deaf when I was a child.
 I graduated from Macomb Community College (MCC) with an Associate Degree in Tool Fixture and Die Design.
 I am eager to teach people ASL for Fellowship, Deaf Culture and community.
 I work as a window cleaner currently.

 Born Deaf, into a Deaf family, Benjamin grew up with sign language his first language.
 A graduate of Lasher High School, in Bloomfield Hills, MI, Benjamin worked in play productions for many years, culminating in co-directing Charlie and the Chocolate Factory, along with Diana C., another one of your ASL instructors.
 When asked what he hoped to accomplish as a teacher with ASLdeafined, he quickly responded, “I cannot wait to work with those learning ASL.
 Remember, Practice makes perfect!!!”

-Justin was born both Deaf and visually impaired, impacting his central vision, making him legally blind.
+Justin was born Deaf .
 After graduating from Bloomfield Hills School, in Michigan, Justin attended the Rochester Institute of Technology, in Rochester, New York.
 He is currently employed in the restaurant and food services industry.
 Justin enjoys tutoring and teaching ASL, with the desire that his family learn as much ASL as possible.
 He also works with Sign On CPR.
-Due to his blindness, Justin relies exclusively on public transportation, bus, walking, Uber, or friends, to get around.
+Due to his vision difficulties, Justin relies exclusively on public transportation, bus, walking, Uber, or friends, to get around.
 “I won’t allow my lack of sight to hinder my mobility,” he proudly proclaims.